Find Alcohol Laws and Regulations with WSWA's State Law Database

 Recently approved ID's State of Alabama, Alabama Law Enforcement Agency temporary license.
 New temporary licenses will be black and white, not color.
 Payment receipts for temporary licenses printed from a District Office renewal kiosk are valid for driving and identification purposes.
 Copies of these ID's are available to you in (secure) XPS document format.
 If you e-mail me and ask for a copy I will return them by e-mail.
 You will need to have XPS or download it to view these documents. email@example.com

 Also, please be aware that saving your license information in an electronic format (on your cell phone) is not considered a license.
+Troopers however will take an electronic driver's license because they can check them on the in car computer, but most retailers won't.
 You must print it out and carry a printed copy.

 North Alabama and Corporate Trainer,